-- Box 6-Medicare tax withheld.
+Box 6-Medicare tax withheld.
 Enter the total employee Medicare tax (not your share) withheld.
-Include only tax withheld for 2006 wages and tips.
-Do not reduce this amount by any advance EIC payments made to the employee.
-If you paid your employee's share of the taxes, see Employee's taxes paid by employer on page 6. - Box 7-Social security tips.
+Include only tax withheld for 2011 wages and tips.
+If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes paid by employer on page 5.

+Box 7-Social security tips.
 Show the tips that the employee reported to you even if you did not have enough employee funds to collect the social security tax for the tips.
-The total of boxes 3 and 7 should not be more than \$94,200 (the maximum social security wage base for 2006).
+The total of boxes 3 and 7 should not be more than \$106,800 (the maximum social security wage base for 2011).
 Report all tips in box 1 along with wages and other compensation.
-Include any tips reported in box 7 in box 5 also. - Box 8-Allocated tips.
-If you are a large food or beverage establishment, show the tips allocated to the employee.
+Include any tips reported in box 7 in box 5 also.

+Box 8-Allocated tips.
+If you are a food or beverage establishment, show the tips allocated to the employee.
 See the Instructions for Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips.
-Do not include this amount in boxes 1, 3, 5, or 7. - Box 9-Advance EIC payment.
-Show the total paid to the employee as advance earned income credit (EIC) payments. - Box 10-Dependent care benefits.
+Do not include this amount in boxes 1, 3, 5, or 7.

+Box 9.
+Do not enter an amount in box 9.

+Box 10-Dependent care benefits.
 Show the total dependent care benefits under a dependent care assistance program (section 129) paid or incurred by you for your employee.
-Include the fair market value (FMV) of employer-provided or employer-sponsored day-care facilities and amounts paid or incurred for dependent care assistance in a section 125 (cafeteria) plan.
+Include the fair market value (FMV) of care in a daycare facility provided or sponsored by you for your employee and amounts paid or incurred for dependent care assistance in a section 125 (cafeteria) plan.
 Report all amounts paid or incurred (regardless of any employee forfeitures), including those in excess of the \$5,000 exclusion.
-This may include (a) the FMV of benefits provided in kind by the employer, (b) an amount paid directly to a day-care facility by the employer or reimbursed to the employee to subsidize the benefit, or (c) benefits from the pre-tax contributions made by the employee to a section 125 dependent care flexible spending account.
+This may include (a) the FMV of benefits provided in kind by the employer, (b) an amount paid directly to a daycare facility by the employer or reimbursed to the employee to subsidize the benefit, or (c) benefits from the pre-tax contributions made by the employee under a section 125 dependent care flexible spending account.
 Include any amounts over \$5,000 in boxes 1, 3, and 5.
 For more information, see Pub.
 15-B.

-An employer that amends its cafeteria plan to provide a grace period for dependent care assistance may continue to rely on Notice 89-111, by reporting in Box 10 of Form W-2 the salary reduction amount elected by the employee for the year for dependent care assistance (plus any employer matching contributions attributable to dependent care).
+An employer that amends its cafeteria plan to provide a grace period for dependent care assistance may continue to rely on Notice 89-111 by reporting in box 10 of Form W-2 the salary reduction amount elected by the employee for the year for dependent care assistance (plus any employer matching contributions attributable to dependent care).
+Also see Notice 2005-42, 2005-23 I.R.B.
+1204, available at www.irs.gov/irb/2005-23 IRB/ar11.html.

 Box 11-Nonqualified plans.
-The purpose of box 11 is for the SSA to determine if any part of the amount reported in box 1 or boxes 3 and/or 5 was earned in a prior year.
+The purpose of box 11 is for the SSA to determine if any part of the amount reported in box 1 or boxes 3 and/ or 5 was earned in a prior year.
 The SSA uses this information to verify that they have properly applied the social security earnings test and paid the correct amount of benefits.